dbt-labs/docs.getdbt.com/website/blog/2024-05-17-synapse-best-practices.md

 Working in ASADSP, it is important to remember that you’re working in a [Massively-Parallel Processing (MPP) architecture](https://www.indicative.com/resource/what-is-massively-parallel-processing-mpp/).

 What this means for an analytics engineer working using dedicated SQL pools is that for every table model, it must have an `index` and `distribution` configured.
-In `dbt-synapse` the defaults are
+In `dbt-synapse` the defaults are:

 - index: `CLUSTERED COLUMNSTORE INDEX`
 - distribution `ROUND_ROBIN`

 If you want something different, you can define it like below.
-For more information, see [dbt docs: configurations for Azure Synapse DWH: Indices and distributions](https://docs.getdbt.com/reference/resource-configs/azuresynapse-configs#indices-and-distributions)
+For more information, see [dbt docs: configurations for Azure Synapse DWH: Indices and distributions](https://docs.getdbt.com/reference/resource-configs/azuresynapse-configs#indices-and-distributions).

 ```sql
 {{